 That way, we can easily slip them off and put them back on without taking the time to unlace them and re-lace them.

 However, we did have to be mindful when the laces would come loose, especially around escalators.

 GPS Vehicle Navigation

-The SD cards are useful for adding maps that don’t come standard with the unit (or has too little space in its internal memory) as well as storing your own waypoints and routes.
+The SD cards are useful for adding maps that don’t come standard with my purchased unit(s) (or has too little space in its internal memory) as well as storing your own waypoints and routes.

 Chemical Protection: Sunscreen, Lip Balm, and Insect Repellant

-Since Julie’s very sensitive about the chemicals used in products, she often favors the cleaner products like Badger and California Baby for sun protection as well as Burt’s Bees for lip protection.
+Therefore, she tends to favors the cleaner products like Badger and California Baby for sun protection.

-Lastly, I always keep 100% DEET with me just in case there are mosquitoes, sand flies, midges, tse tse flies, ticks, or just about any other biting insect that can carry and transmit diseases (especially in the jungles as well as the swamps).
+I just never know when I’ll encounter mosquitoes, sand flies, midges, tse tse flies, ticks, or just about any other biting insect that can carry and transmit diseases (especially in the jungles as well as the swamps).

 Physical Sun Protection: Hat and Sunglasses

-As for the sunglasses (or “sunnies” as they say in Australia), we prefer the protective ones that filter out the ultraviolet radiation while also providing polarization to cut out the glare in what we see.
+Anyways, regarding sunglasses (or “sunnies” as they say in Australia), we prefer the protective ones that filter out the ultraviolet radiation while also providing polarization to cut out the glare in what we see.